MarketingPipeline/Media-Card-Web-Component/README.md

 ## Example and usage

-You can view a demo of Media-Card-Web-Component in use [here.](https://marketingpipeline.github.io/Media-Card-Web-Component/demo)
+You can view a demo of this Web Component in use [here.](https://marketingpipeline.github.io/Media-Card-Web-Component/demo)